pingcap/docs/system-variables.md

 > **Warning:**
 >
 > Prior to v5.3.1/v5.4.1, there was a serious bug with this variable.
-Please use this variable in and after v5.3.1/v5.4.1.
+Please only use this variable with v5.3.1/v5.4.1 and later.

 - Scope: GLOBAL
 - Persists to cluster: Yes